hashicorp/packer/website/source/docs/builders/amazon-ebs.html.markdown

 ## Tag Example

 Here is an example using the optional AMI tags.
 This will add the tags "OS\_Version" and "Release" to the finished AMI.
-As before, your will need to provide your access keys, and may need to change the source AMI ID based on what images exist when this template is run:
+As before, you will need to provide your access keys, and may need to change the source AMI ID based on what images exist when this template is run:

 ``` {.javascript}
 {